Sundqvist scores 2 before injury, Blues beat Lightning 4-3

 TAMPA, Fla.
+(AP) — Despite losing another important player, the first-place St. Louis Blues again found a way to win.

-(AP) — Oskar Sundqvist had two goals before leaving with an injury, and the St. Louis Blues beat the Tampa Bay Lightning 4-3 on Wednesday night.
+Oskar Sundqvist had two goals before leaving with an injury, and the Blues beat the Tampa Bay Lightning 4-3 on Wednesday night.
+The defending Stanley Cup champions were already playing without injured stars Vladimir Tarasenko and Alexander Steen.

+“It goes back to, we’re a team,” St. Louis left wing Zach Sanford said.
+“Everyone on this team from top to bottom can step up and maybe take over a little more of a role or change their role a little bit to help the team be successful.
+We’ve been doing a good job with it.”

+Blues coach Craig Berube said Sundqvist, who left in the second period with a lower-body injury, will be evaluated Thursday.

-Zach Sanford and Brayden Schenn scored in the third period and Jordan Binnington stopped 32 shots for the Blues.
+Sanford and Brayden Schenn scored in the third and Jordan Binnington stopped 32 shots for the Blues.
 Ivan Barbashev had three assists after going six games without a point.

+“I thought it was a good hockey game all around,” Berube said.
+“Back and forth.
+Overall a pretty solid game.”

 Tampa Bay got goals from Nikita Kucherov, Anthony Cirelli and Brayden Point.
 Andrei Vasilevskiy made 29 saves.